 Areas Of Expertise

 - The Presidency

 Michael Nelson is the Fulmer Professor of Political Science at Rhodes College.
-He has published multiple books, the most recent of which is Resilient America: Electing Nixon, Channeling Dissent, and Dividing Government (2014).
-Other recent books are The American Presidency: Origins and Development, 1776–2014, with Sidney Milkis (2015); The Presidency and the Political System, 10th ed.
-(2014); and The Elections of 2012 (2013).
+He has published multiple books, including Resilient America: Electing Nixon, Channeling Dissent, and Dividing Government (2014); The American Presidency: Origins and Development, 1776–2014, with Sidney Milkis (2015); The Presidency and the Political System, 10th ed.
+(2014); and The Elections of 2016 (2017).
 He has published numerous articles in scholarly journals such as the Journal of Politics and Political Science Quarterly and in periodicals such as Virginia Quarterly Review, the Claremont Review of Books, and the Chronicle of Higher Education.
 Although most of his articles have been about American politics and government, he also has written about C. S. Lewis, Frank Sinatra, Charles Dickens, Garrison Keillor, football, and baseball.
 More than 50 of these articles have been reprinted in anthologies of political science, history, and English composition.
 He is editor of the American Presidential Elections book series for the University Press of Kansas and is currently writing a book about the 1992 election.